School Tour Information

 Please contact the museum at least 10 working days in advance.
 Be prepared with the following information: preferred date, day and time of the tour, number of guest in the group, arrival time, your phone number(s), e-mail address, and campus zip code.
 Have alternative dates and times in mind, in case the desired time slot is not available.
 Tours last approximately 45 minutes unless you request otherwise.

 The Jordan Schnitzer Museum of Art WSU has funding available for school tours through (Buy a Bus Load of Kids) program.
 To participate in the Buy-A-Bus-Load of Kids program please fill out, print and fax the School Tour Form Here.
-For more information contact Anna Maria Shannon at email@example.com.
+For more information contact Karey Strong at firstname.lastname@example.org.

 Group Size and Chaperones